Employment and employee benefits in Switzerland: overview

-EU-17/EFTA and EU-8 nationals can work or provide services in Switzerland without a work permit for up to 90 days in a calendar year.
+EU-17/EFTA and EU-8 nationals may be posted to Switzerland and can work or provide services in Switzerland without a work permit for up to 90 days in a calendar year.
 However, the employer must register them in advance with the authorities through an online notification procedure.

 EU-2 nationals can provide services in Switzerland if they work in the general sectors and their service does not last longer than 90 days.
 However, they must be registered with the authorities through the online notification procedure.